List of Apple Inc. media events: Apple special event (September 12, 2017)

 Apple hosted a media event on September 12, 2017, with the tagline "Let's meet at our place".
 The tagline was a reference to Apple holding its first-ever event at the newly completed Steve Jobs Theater in the Apple Park campus.
 At the event, Apple Watch Series 3, Apple TV 4K, iPhone 8 and 8 Plus, and iPhone X were announced at the event. iOS 11, watchOS 4 and tvOS 11 were released a week later.

 2018

 Apple special event (March 27, 2018)

 Apple hosted a media event on March 27, 2018, with the tagline "Let's take a field trip".
 It was held at the Lane Technical College Prep High School in Chicago.
 The iPad (6th generation) was announced at the education-focused event.

 WWDC 2018 (June 4–8, 2018)

-WWDC 2018 was held from June 4 to June 8 at the San Jose Convention Center in California.
+WWDC 2018 was held at the San Jose Convention Center in California.
 The announcements at the event included iOS 12, macOS Mojave, watchOS 5, and tvOS 12.
 Panic! at the Disco performed at the Bash at Discovery Meadow Park.